GhostTechNL/Chatsystem-3phases/README.md

 phase 2: private user to user chat

-phase 3: Add users to a chat
+phase 3: Add users to a group chat

 # ToDo
 1: real-time